edxmorgan/optimal-control-software-repository/README.md

 # Optimal Control Software Repository

 Welcome to the **Optimal Control Software Repository**, a curated collection of tools and software packages for optimization and control.
-These tools cover a variety of needs, from solving optimal control problems for embedded systems to handling nonsmooth dynamical systems, model predictive control, and more.
+These tools support a wide range of applications, including model predictive control, dynamic optimization, embedded solvers, and systems with nonsmooth dynamics.

-This repository is structured to help users quickly locate the most suitable tools for their projects and includes installation instructions, links to documentation, and source code for each software package.
+Before diving into the list, consider exploring the [**PLATO Optimization Software Guide**](https://plato.asu.edu/guide.html) — a decision tree resource that helps identify appropriate software for your optimization problem.
+Maintained by Arizona State University, PLATO categorizes both public domain and open academic tools, with emphasis on problem classes and licensing.
+It is especially helpful if you’re unsure which solver or package is right for your need

 ---